 Tips before traveling: ESTA and data

-Before thinking about connectivity, there's one step you can't skip: to enter the United States as a tourist, most Europeans need an ESTA, an electronic travel authorization requested online on the official US government website.
+Before thinking about connectivity, there's one procedure you can't skip: to enter the United States as a tourist, most Europeans need the ESTA, an electronic travel authorization that is applied for online on the official U.S. government website.
 It's advisable to process it several days in advance (it's not always approved instantly) and be wary of intermediary websites that overcharge.

 - ESTA: apply on the official website in advance; it's mandatory and valid for several years.

-- Data from the airport: install the eSIM before leaving to have maps and be able to order transportation as soon as you land.
+- Data from the airport: install the eSIM before leaving so you have maps and can request transportation as soon as you land.

-- Tips: in restaurants, 15-20% is expected, and it's almost always added on the card machine, so your phone helps you calculate it.
+- Tips: in restaurants, 15-20% is expected, and it's almost always added to the card terminal, so your phone helps you calculate it.

 - Useful apps: have Uber/Lyft, Google Maps, and your bank's app downloaded before traveling.

-Keeping your Spanish number active (with the SIM for SMS and the eSIM for data) is very practical for receiving bank verification codes or app codes.
-If you combine the United States with other trips, the same approach works for you, for example, for an eSIM for Morocco.
+Keeping your Spanish number active (with the SIM for SMS and the eSIM for data) is very practical for receiving verification codes from the bank or apps.
+If you combine the United States with other trips, the same approach works, for example, for an eSIM for Morocco.

 Prices and what to expect

-The good news is that a travel eSIM is radically cheaper than your carrier's traditional roaming, where a single day of data in the United States can cost the same as a full eSIM plan for your entire stay.
+The good news is that a travel eSIM is radically cheaper than the classic roaming from your carrier, where a single day of data in the United States can cost as much as a complete eSIM plan for your entire stay.
 This is the comparison that matters.

 |---|---|---|